What is the CUMPRINC Function?

-Often, this formula will give very or very low results.
-It generally happens when we forget to convert the annual interest rates or the number of periods to months or quarters as required.
+Often, this formula will give very low results.
+This generally happens when we forget to convert the annual interest rate or the number of periods to months or quarters as required.

 To avoid errors, we need to make sure that we are consistent with the units used for specifying rate and nper.

 Using the same data as above, let us see how the results would change if we were required to make quarterly payments.
 Now, as we need to make quarterly payments, the number of periods per year will change to 4.